A Traveler's Guide To Alaska's Best National and State Parks

 While most of Alaska is wide open to your exploration desires, some areas of the State are particularly amazing and these parks are among the best.
 Read on to find out more about the best parks in Alaska!

 Alaska can be reached by air, sea or by road, with the Alaska Highway connecting the 49th state to the rest of North America.
+The Alaska Highway passes right by some of the best areas to see in Yukon, Canada!
 While exploring Alaska, we recommend you consider adding some time to go hiking in Canada’s Yukon as well!

 Insider Tip: if you plan to visit multiple parks, purchase an America the Beautiful Pass which covers all of your entry and amenity fees in the parks.
 It will pay for itself quickly!